trendlabs/TrendMicro-CloudOne-POC/README.md

 Thank you very much @Renaud Bidou for your excellent resources

 ## Overview
-- This will create the whole aws environment for Demo/PoC purpose and cover 5 components of Cloud One (conformity will be added later)
+- This will create the whole aws environment for Demo/PoC purpose and cover 5 components of Cloud One (conformity will be added later).
+However you can
 - The provisoned resources include:
-  - On AWS: EKS, Lambda functions, EC2, VPC, ECR, IAM Policies, IAM roles, CloudFormations stacks, CLoudWatch log groups,...
+  - On AWS: EKS, Lambda functions, EC2, VPC, ECR, IAM Policies, IAM roles, CloudFormations stacks, CloudWatch log groups,...
   - On Cloud One:
     - C1WS agents will be auto-deployed on all provisioned EC2 (including eks nodes) without assigned policy
     - C1AS: new c1as group will be provisioned.
 TMVWA lambda function and TMVWA K8s application will be deployed for testing c1as features